2017.09.27

 There are various types of e-learning.

-Generally, it refers to learning using a learning management system (LMS) in the industry, but broadly speaking, it includes various types of learning using digital devices such as PCs.
-This includes publishing on websites, distributing PDFs via email, distributing on CD/DVD, and even individual learning using Wikipedia or mobile apps.
+Generally speaking, the industry often refers to learning using a Learning Management System (LMS), but in a broader sense, it includes various types of learning utilizing digital devices such as PCs.
+This encompasses publishing on websites, distributing PDFs via email, distribution on CD/DVDs, and personal learning using resources like Wikipedia and mobile applications.

 The content covers a wide range, but generally it is classified into three categories: knowledge, skills, and attitudes.